The Ultimate Guide to Creating the Perfect Snail Habitat

 Pexels.com

 In the world of snails, plants are not just dinner.
 They provide much-needed protection from extreme sun and heat conditions.
-The shade offered by plants promotes the dampness and humidity needed in a snail habitat, keeping our little friends cool and hydrated.
-Of course, there are some sun-loving snails that endure well in open terrains, thanks to their protective shells.
+The shade plants offer promote the dampness and humidity needed in a snail habitat, keeping our little friends cool and hydrated.
+Of course, some sun-loving snails endure well in open terrains, thanks to their protective shells.
 Even those, however, need water and shady areas to thrive.

 The Soil – There’s More to it!